 The Police Report

 The police report is one of the most important pieces of evidence in a car accident case.
-The report will contain information about the accident, such as what happened and who was at fault.
+The report will contain information about the accident, such as what the parties say happened and who was at fault.

 Witness statements can be used to prove fault in a car accident.
 If there were any witnesses to the accident, be sure to get their contact information so that they can be called to testify if necessary.

-If you have any photographs of the accident scene, these can be used as evidence to show what happened and who was at fault.
+If you have any photographs of the accident scene and the damage to the vehicles involved, these can be used as evidence to show what happened and who was at fault.

 What Happens If I’m Partially At Fault for the Accident?